 Go on, brag a little (or a lot).
 We won’t judge.

-A number of different things, but none of them have any real-world
+A number of different things, but none of the ones popping into my

 people-reading skills.
 I'd also like to think that I multitask